-A gift of appreciated securities, including stocks or bonds, is an easy way for you to make a gift to WUWF 88.1 FM.
+A gift of appreciated securities, including sticks and bonds, is an easy way for you to make a gift to WUWF 88.1FM.
 Here are some of the potential benefits:

-Avoid paying capital gains tax.
+- Avoid paying capitol gains tax

-Receive a charitable income tax deduction.
+- Receive a charitable income tax deduction

-Enjoy possible increased income.
+- Enjoy possible increased income

-Further WUWF's mission today!
+- Further WUWF's Mission today!

-When providing instructions to your broker, please be sure to have the stock transfer clearly designate the donation to: Designated to WUWF 88.1 FM - University of West Florida Foundation, Inc., 11000 University Parkway, Pensacola, FL 32514.
+When providing instructions to your broker, please be sure to have the stock transfer clearly designate the donation to: WUWF 88.1 FM - University of West Florida Foundation, Inc., 11000 University Parkway, Pensacola, FL 32514.

 Our tax identification number is 59-6166292.
 Your broker will need the following information:

-Account #26796723, for the benefit of University of West Florida Foundation, Inc. (designated to WUWF 88.1 FM)
+DTC# 0725 - Account #26796723, for the benefit of University of West Florida Foundation, Inc. (designated to WUWF Public Radio)

-Primary Contact: Mr. John D. Brewer
+Raymond James, Primary Contact: Mr. John D. Brewer, Assistant: Anna Schoor

 NOTE: For proper gift credit, include the donor's name.

 Life insurance offers yet another way to make an outright gift to WUWF.
 A life insurance policy may make a good gift choice when the policy is no longer needed.
 It may also be a way to make a gift without loss of current income.
 A gift of life insurance may be flexible.
-A donor may give a paid up poicy to WUWF or simply name WUWF the primary or secondary beneficiary.
+A donor may give a paid up poicy to WUWF or simply name WUWF as the primary or secondary beneficiary.
 Charitable deductions will vary based on how the policy is gifted.

-Individual Retirement Accounts (IRAs), tax sheltered annuities, Keogh plans, self employed plans (SEPs), 401(k), 403(b) and other qualified pension and profit-sharing plans can also provide significant support for WUWF.
+Individual Retirement Accounts (IRAs), tax sheltered annuities, Keogh plans, self-employed plans (SEPs), 401(k), (403(b) and other qualified pension and profit-sharing plans can also provide significant support for WUWF.
 A donor should inform his retirement plan administrator that he or she wishes to name WUWF - University of West Florida Foundation, Inc., as a beneficiary of the plan.
 The funds will usually pass to WUWF outside of probate and free of all taxes.